 Bouari Clinic Review - Does This Diet System Really Work?
-Are steep price and diet restrictions deal breakers?PUBLISHED: 09/04/2015 | BY: SUMMER BANKS, SENIOR REVIEWER

 Bouari Clinic first started back in 2010 and there are some success story videos presented on the main website.
-There is also a “shop” link provided on the website that takes you to supplements that can help with your weight loss goals.
+There is also a “shop” link provided on the website that takes you to supplements that can help with your weight-loss goals.
 Healthy recipes are also posted on the website, but read on…

-Steep Price – Ouch!
+Steep Price – “Ouch?”

 One customer stated, “I put out over $300 to try it myself.
 I quickly learned that it is just a scam of a starvation diet and some harmful pills and shots.”

 Another dieter said, “I paid $499 for two months.”
-Yet another said, “Cost $469 for 60 day program.”

-Diet Restrictions – Not for Everyone!
+Bouari Clinic Diet Restrictions – “Not for Everyone!”

 “No cheese and no dairy, really???,” said another dieter.

-Our research has revealed that if there is a specific aspect of a diet program that is very concerning or problematic (high price, too many food restrictions, a difficult exercise) the chances of long-term results are very minimal.
+Our research has revealed that if there is a specific aspect of a diet program that is very concerning or problematic (high price, too many food limitations, a difficult exercise) the chances of long-term results are very minimal.
 In other words, if Bouari Clinic does cause a lot of people to complain about dietary restrictions, this could be a serious concern.

 While eating a healthy, well-balanced diet can certainly lead to weight reduction, we could not find any scientific studies or clinical research presented on the official website for Bouari Clinic.
-For us at DietSpotlight, we really need to see some published science that supports the weight loss program or product, or we really can’t recommend.
+For us at DietSpotlight, we really need to see some published science that supports the weight-loss program or product, or we really can’t recommend.

-The Bottom Line
+The Bottom Line – Does Bouari Clinic Work?

-If you want to see better results and shed some serious weight, we encourage you to select a weight loss program or diet supplement that is affordable, backed by clinical research and supported by positive customer feedback.
+If you want to see better results and shed some serious weight, we encourage you to select a weight-loss program or diet supplement that is affordable, backed by clinical research and supported by positive customer feedback.

-Also, the makers of Leptigen are so confident in their product they’re offering a special trial offer, which is a good sign.
+Plus, the company behind Dietspotlight Burn is confident enough to be offering a special trial offer, which is a good sign.